egmsft/AI-benchmarking-guide/README.md

 - The [`models`](https://github.com/Azure/AI-benchmarking-guide/blob/b2d64036d7ba6d4171e0f1ece26967dc97c7740f/config.json#L83) field in `config.json` contains all the inference models that can be benchmarked.
 To run benchmark for a specific model, set `use_model: true`.
 They are all set to `false` by default.
 - All the AMD models in `config.json` are marked with `"type": "amd"`
 - All the NVIDIA models in `config.json` are marked with `"type": "nvidia"`
-- Test results will be stored in the `Outputs` directory.
+- Test results will be stored in a markdown file in the `Outputs` directory.

 You can find example of results for the ND A100 v4, ND H100 v5 and ND H200 v5 virtual machines stored under [`Azure_Results`](https://github.com/Azure/AI-benchmarking-guide/tree/main/Azure_Results).